Frontman of iconic rock band, Ronin, finally finds what he has been searching for

 “Everything I chased, I chased with zest … until there was nothing left to do but to face myself.”

-In his hour of need, he told God: “Dear God, I have been agnostic for so long, I don’t even know if you are real.
+In his hour of need, he told God: “Dear God, I don’t even know if you are real.
 I don’t even know if I am speaking to air.
-But God if you are real, please show me a sign that you are there and that you care.
+But God if you are real, please show me.
+Show me that you care.
 Because I don’t even care for myself now.
 If you are there, help me because I can’t do this on my own.”

 He ended the prayer weeping.
 “In Jesus’ name I pray, Amen.”